Franklin H. Elmore

 Franklin Harper Elmore (October 15, 1799 – May 29, 1850) was a United States representative and senator from South Carolina.

-Biography
+Life and career

 Born in Laurens District, the son of John Archer Elmore, he graduated from the South Carolina College at Columbia in 1819, studied law, was admitted to the bar in 1821 and commenced practice in Walterboro.

 Early career

 He was solicitor for the southern circuit from 1822 to 1836, a colonel on the staff of the state governor from 1824 to 1826, and was elected as a State Rights Democrat to the 24th United States Congress to fill the vacancy caused by the resignation of James H. Hammond.

 Congress

 Elmore was reelected to the 25th Congress and served from December 10, 1836, to March 4, 1839.
-From 1839 to 1850, he was president of the Bank of the State of South Carolina 1839-50; he declined appointment by President James Polk as Minister to Great Britain.
+From 1839 to 1850, he was president of the Bank of the State of South Carolina 1839–50; he declined appointment by President James Polk as Minister to Great Britain.